timotheengineer/IOT_UNDERGROUND-FAULT-LOCATION-AND-DETECTION/README.md

 * Results
 When there is no fault, the voltage is 5v, when a short circuit fault occurs, the voltage drops due to change in resistance
 <img src="iot_platform.PNG">

+# Conclusion
+The main objective of this project was to develop a working IOT underground fault cable detection system.
+This objective was met successfully.
+Moreover, project will be of great use to the power utility companies in managing faults.
+This idea can even be extended to overhead power lines to facilitate real-time tracking.

+# Recommendation
+Future implementations will ensure data is collected and stored in a database for further analysis and prediction of future fault occurrence.